A test console

 I hope that the use of the console will be intuitive, and I will not repair in explain how to use it , the important thing here is seen as the SQL syntax that uses the JSSQL engine and its basic functionality.

-Attention: the JSSQL console is just a test application, JSSQL can be integrated into any Web application and is a tool for developers to access to a set of data using SQL and JavaScript.
+Attention: the JSSQL console is just a test application, JSSQL can be integrated into any Web application and

 Some test queries